chatopia/chatopia-docker/README.md

 ./development-config
 ```

-This will create a symbolic link from `docker-compose.override.yml` (which docker-compose knows to look for) to the dev override file, which contains a couple changes necessary to run locally.
+This just creates a symbolic link from `docker-compose.override.yml` (which docker-compose knows to look for) to `docker-compose.dev.override.yml`, which contains a couple changes necessary to run in a local development environment.

 ```bash
 docker-compose up